oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 Hearthstone has been inspired by a card game called [Magic the Gathering](https://en.wikipedia.org/wiki/Magic:_The_Gathering) (MTG for short).
 The creators of MTG, Wizards of the Coast, regularly publish articles about the design of MTG.
-["Timmy, Johnny and Spike"](http://archive.wizards.com/Magic/magazine/article.aspx?x=mtgcom/daily/mr11b) is one of the most important articles they've published, where they describe a very important principle
+["Timmy, Johnny and Spike"](http://archive.wizards.com/Magic/magazine/article.aspx?x=mtgcom/daily/mr11b) is one of the most important articles they've published, where they describe a very important design principle for MTG: player profiles they've created and which they use when designing new cards.

 **TL;DR:**